 Seminole Canyon State Park and Historic Site is 9 mi. w. on SR 90.
 The 2,172-acre archeological preserve contains hundreds of pictographs made by prehistoric inhabitants 2,000-8,000 years ago.
 Rock paintings on the walls of Fate Bell Shelter, a huge cliff overhang, may be viewed on a 90-minute guided hiking tour.
 A visitor center displays artifacts from the site's limestone shelters as well as dioramas of early man.

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Camping is permitted.
 Picnicking is permitted.